LiranOG/Granite/docs/INSTALL.md

 This guide provides complete, step-by-step instructions for setting up **GRANITE** from scratch on any system.
 Navigate to your platform below, follow every step in order, and run the final build command.

+> ### 🚀 **Welcome to the GRANITE Installation Guide!**
+>
+> To ensure maximum performance and stability, running GRANITE currently requires **Linux** or **Windows Subsystem** for Linux **(WSL2)**.
+>
+> Why the restriction?
+The engine has been heavily optimized for environments where its dependencies are natively and seamlessly supported.
+My primary goal is to allow you to completely bypass frustrating installation headaches, dependency conflicts, and configuration loops, so you can focus entirely on what matters most: the science.
+>
+> #### **My promise to you**: This OS restriction is temporary.
+In the future, once the core engine is completely flawless, battle-tested, and perfectly optimized, I will dedicate the necessary time to build native cross-platform support.
+GRANITE will eventually become a true, seamless **plug-and-play** experience across every operating system.
+Until then, the setups below will provide the most powerful and stable experience.

 ---

 ## 📋 General Requirements